kpoilly/RAG-experiments/README.md

     * **Semantic search** (understanding meaning).
     * **Keyword search** (exact term precision).
     The **Reciprocal Rank Fusion (RRF)** algorithm merges the results from both methods to ensure maximum relevance before transmitting the context to the LLM.
+3.  **Re-Ranking & Filtering:** To further refine the results, a **Cross-Encoder** model re-ranks the documents retrieved in the previous step.
+It calculates a precise relevance score for each document in relation to the query.
+Only documents with a score exceeding a configurable **threshold** are kept, ensuring that only the most relevant information is passed to the LLM.
-3.  **Augmented Generation:** The most relevant context chunks are sent to the LLM (Groq) to generate a factual and justified response.
+4.  **Augmented Generation:** The most relevant context chunks are sent to the LLM (Groq) to generate a factual and justified response.
+The answer is delivered in real-time via **streaming**, ensuring an interactive and fluid user experience with very low latency.

 ---